 The Harraseeket Yacht Club hosts a variety of racing events each season.
 While competitive, the goal of racing at HYC is to foster sportsmanship, friendship and seamanship.
-The club extends an invitation to any non-member who would like to join us for racing.
+The club extends an invitation to any non member who would like to join us for racing.
 Please also check the HYC calendar.
-Any questions contact the Race Committee Chair: Randy Rice.
+Any questions contact the Race Committee Chair Peter Selian .

 Wednesday Night Race Series

-The club conducts a summer-long series from the end of May until the end of August.
-The races are run under PHRF rule and classes vary year to year.
-There is a Sonar fleet and a larger fleet consisting of a mix of yachts from Concordia Yawls to J/35s.
+The club conducts a summer-long series from the first Wednesday in June until the end of August.
+The Wednesday night races are run under PHRF rule.
+Typically a large fleet consisting of a mix of yachts from Concordia Yawls to J/35s join in the fun.

-Races start at 1800 on Wednesday nights outside the mouth of the Harraseeket River.
+Races start at 1800 outside the mouth of the Harraseeket River.
 Please join us!

-There will be a season kick-off seminar on May 13 at 6:30 pm.
-Please check the HYC calendar for the dates of the races and after race barbeques.
+There will be a season kick-off meeting on the Wednesday before the Tune Up race at the club house.
+The Tune Up race will be the last Wednesday in May.
+Please check the HYC calendar for the latest dates of events, races, and after race barbeques.

-The Harraseeket Yacht Club Regatta – Saturday June 27, 2020
+The Harraseeket Yacht Club Regatta – Last Saturday in June

 HYC Women’s Cup

-This event will be August 12, 2020 (Wednesday) and will be run the same as the Wednesday Night series.
-Please refer to the Wednesday Night Notice of Race for details.
-There will be a Sonar Class, and PHRF Racing and Cruising Classes (1800 start time).
+This event will be run as part of the Wednesday Night PHRF series.
 Each boat’s skipper must be a woman.
-Trophies will be presented at the annual meeting for the 1st place finish in both classes.
+A trophy will be presented at the annual meeting for the 1st place finish.
 If there is not a woman on your boat, please invite a friend or club member to take over the helm for the race.

-HYC Annual Punch Bowl Regatta – September 5, 2020
+HYC Annual Punch Bowl Regatta – Saturday after Labor Day

 The Punch Bowl Race is a long-standing tradition involving most of the HYC racing community.
 Typically, this race is handicapped as a pursuit race and is held the day of the annual membership meeting in early September.
 Family and friends are welcome to join in the fun!

-Your cooperation is needed; this a pursuit race in which the starting times are predetermined based on PHRF rating.
+Your cooperation is needed; this is a pursuit race in which the starting times are predetermined based on PHRF rating.
 If you have any thought of participating it is imperative you contact the RC Chair with your boat type and PHRF numbers with and without spinnaker.
-It is all right to not show and you can tell RC just before the start if you are using your spinnaker.
+It is all right to decide late; you can tell RC just before the start if you are using your spinnaker.

-Grub Tub Worlds: with Lasers – TBD for 2020
+Grub Tub Worlds with Lasers – TBD Saturday in September

-You do not need to be a HYC member to race.
-This is a competitive and fun race; There will be two classes, each with its own start: Grub Tubs and Lasers.
+You do not need to be an HYC member to race.
+This is a competitive AND fun race.
+There will be two classes, each with its own start: Grub Tubs and Lasers.
 There will be trophies for 1st place and honorable mention for 2nd.
-So come out and Join the Fun!

-In recent years the Commodore’s Cup has been held in early October for those hardy souls who refuse to give up early on the sailing season.
+In distant years the Commodore’s Cup has been held in early October for those hardy souls who refuse to give up early on the sailing season.